Seasons & Conditions

 Is spring a good time to fly fish in North Georgia?

 Yes — spring (especially April and May) is the prime dry-fly window.
 Warming water triggers mayfly, caddis, and stonefly hatches, and trout feed actively on the surface across the tailwaters, freestone creeks, and private water.
-The main thing to manage is high, off-color water after spring rain.
+The main thing to manage is high, off-color water after spring rain, which is solvable by checking the gauge and shifting to a tailwater or private water when the freestones blow out.

 What hatches happen in North Georgia in spring?